Our Personal Injury Lawyers Proudly Serve Chicago and All of Illinois.

 Approximately 130,000 people in the U.S. are living with paraplegia.
 According to the University of Alabama National Spinal Cord Injury Statistical Center, nearly 8,000 individuals suffer an injury resulting in paraplegia each year.
 Studies show the most common cause of paraplegia is motor vehicle accidents, followed by violent acts, falls and sports injuries.

 If an individual’s paraplegia is caused by another party’s negligence or recklessness, victims are entitled to compensation for their injuries, permanent disabilities, financial losses, suffering and other losses.
-To learn more about your legal rights and entitlements, we invite you to schedule a complimentary consultation with a seasoned personal injury lawyer at Pfaff, Gill & Ports, Ltd.
+To learn more about your legal rights and entitlements, we invite you to schedule a complimentary consultation with a seasoned personal injury lawyer at Gill Ports, Ltd.

 Since 1991, our highly skilled legal team has been representing victims of severe, life-changing injuries and their families.
 We are committed to providing the best possible legal representation and will fight to ensure that our clients recover the full amount of compensation they are entitled to receive.
 Contact us today at 312-638-2407 to set up an appointment.